-We are pleased to invite you and your guests to view Ilya Volykhine’s new solo exhibition ‘Monkey Business Card’
+We are pleased to invite you to the opening of Ilya Volykhine’s new solo exhibition:

 Born in 1966 in St. Petersburg, Russia then Leningrad, USSR Volykhine is part of a generation of artists who came of age in a war-torn, divided country.
 He spent his youth in the Soviet Union, and received his arts education on benches at the Hermitage.